 Learn to reduce stress and anxiety

-These daily online classes are suitable for those who want to get some light exercise and meditate in the comfort of their own home but also would like to socialise with others.
+These daily online classes are suitable for those who want to get some light exercise and meditate in the comfort of their own home.

 Please log in 5 minutes before the start time.

 Please note: you will be sent the class address after you book your place.

 If these times don’t suit you, please check out our Library: http://www.wimble.com/library/

 All classes will be run via the Zoom app and are accessible on most computers, tablets and smart phones (Android and iPhone).

 Once you’ve paid for your place (see class bookings below), you will be sent the link to connect to the virtual classroom.

 Note: I may not be available to reply to emails or phone calls in the final minutes before a class starts.

 Thank you so much for today, it really was a morale booster.
 Such a great thing to be doing.
 Well done to you.
 I look forward to seeing you tomorrow and many more sessions.
 I have also mentioned to my friends who are also interested.Lyn

 Doing tai chi in your own lounge is great for mind and body as well as being part of a group.
 We both got more out of the virtual session as we can see and hear Darren clearly on the screen, being hard of hearing it can be difficult in a hall.
 The coffee and chat afterwards works really well.
 We look forward to many more sessions in the comfort of our own lounge.Mike & Annie